kamisc16/LCA_lineardistal/README.md

 ## Results_Analyze_lin.R
 Collects information from all runs in order to compare average coef. across methods and conditions; also collects information absolute bias and RMSE

+## Testing Classes
+Includes R script for generating Mplus input files for 1 and 3 class specifications to test whether the One-Class method differs from the first step of any Multi-step method in recovering the correct number of classes.
+This folder also includes a R script that gathers the results for comparing across methods and conditions.